 You may also be wondering about the treatment options for gum disease.
 Periodontal disease can be categorized by the severity of damage to the ligament fibers, which Dr. White will measure.
 A grading system is implemented to identify the level of danger.
 Once your periodontal disease has been treated, taking personal responsibility to keep it away is crucial.

 The most common treatments are:

-Regular dental visits at least every six months allows Dr. White to keep a watchful eye on the health of your gums.
-You should also brush twice a day, floss once a day, and use good mouth rinses at home.
-Dr. White will recommend the products that will optimize your oral homecare, and can also show you the best methods for brushing and flossing.
+Dr. White and his team will recommend the self-care that will help you to maintain and regain your periodontal health.
+Regular scheduled dental visits will be prescribed which will allow Dr. White to keep a watchful eye on the health of your gums.
+Generally, you should also brush twice a day, floss once a day, and use recommended mouth rinses at home.
+Dr. White and his team will recommend the products that will optimize your oral homecare and will also show you the best methods for brushing and flossing.
+By the way, clean teeth that are bacteria free do not decay either!
 If you have overcome periodontal disease, our team will recommend frequent checkups to ensure your mouth stays healthy for a lifetime.

 Are you looking to get into a better preventive dentistry routine or to know if you have the early stages of gum disease?
 Contact us today to schedule your appointment or consultation with Dr. White, your partner in the quest for a beautiful, healthy smile.

 One thing you should be looking for in a dentist is experience.
-For over 40 years, patients in Broomall have relied on our professionalism, compassion, and personalized attention.
+For over 50 years, patients in Broomall have relied on our professionalism, compassion, and personalized attention.
 Dr. White is experienced and highly trained with your best interests at heart.
-He is a professional member of a number of the top dental organizations in the country.
+He is a member of a number of the top dental professional organizations in the country.